 - The sedentary farmers resided in one place and grew crops for food.

-- The nomadics were moving people in search of buffalo or other animals rich places for hunting.
+- The nomads were moving people in search of buffalo or other animals rich places for hunting.

-- Hunting and fighting were the almost men’s responsibility, however women also took part in wars.
+- Hunting and fighting were almost men’s responsibilities, however, women also took part in wars.

-- Painted faces and bodies with symbols were believed to gave special power and protection in battle.
+- Painted faces and bodies with symbols were believed to give special power and protection in battle.